JaeWong91/Easy-PC/README.md

 - As an Administrative User:

     - I would like to add a new product to the database.
+    - I would like to delete an existing product.
     - I would like to edit existing product details.
     - I would like to create new blog posts.
     - I would like to edit an existing blog post.